cardinalhq/flutter/README.md

 #### Ramp

-Ramp emitters use linear intrepolation from `start` to `target` over the time `duration`.Once they reach their `target`, that value is emitted for all future samples.
+Ramp generators use linear intrepolation from `start` to `target` over the time `duration`.Once they reach their `target`, that value is emitted for all future samples.
 Prior to the start time, the `start` value is emitted.

 When a ramp is reconfigured, the current value is used as the new starting value, and the new rule takes over immediately.
 For example, if a ramp is from 10 to 100 over 10m, and at 5m it is changed, the interpolated value will be used as a start for the new ramp shape.